Taylor Swift masters dispute: Sale to Shamrock

-In October 2020, Braun sold the masters, associated videos and artworks to Shamrock Holdings, an American private equity firm owned by the Disney estate, (Note: Not to be confused with the Walt Disney Company.
+In October 2020, Braun sold the masters, associated videos and artworks to Shamrock Holdings, an American private equity firm owned by Roy E. Disney's estate, (Note: Not to be confused with the Walt Disney Company.
 Shamrock is a private corporation founded by Roy E. Disney as the Disney family's investment firm.
 The family completely owns Shamrock and remains its sole investor.) for a reported $405 million.
 Swift stated that she attempted to negotiate with Braun, but that he offered her a chance to buy the masters back only if she signed an "ironclad" NDA that only allowed her to speak positively about Braun during the process; she refused to sign the NDA.
 She also claimed that Braun mandated Shamrock not to notify her about the sale until it is complete, and that she further declined an offer by Shamrock to become an equity partner, on the grounds that Braun and Ithaca Holdings would continue to financially benefit from her work.
 Swift upheld her original decision and began the re-recording process in November 2020.
 In response, Shamrock released a statement: "We made this investment because we believe in the immense value and opportunity that comes with [Swift's] work.
 We fully respect and support her decision and, while we hoped to formally partner, we also knew [Swift's re-recording venture] was a possible outcome that we considered."
 According to a June 2023 Music Business Worldwide report, Braun and Ithaca earned a profit of $265 million from buying and selling the masters.